For most of us, the Holidays are a time of cheer and represent a season where we all come together to celebrate giving.

 To help avoid this, it’s always a good idea to only leave the house with what you need (such as an ID and a credit card), carry your wallet in a front pocket, and avoid rummaging through your wallet in public.

-And if you have some unique tips for avoiding Holiday scams, be sure to leave a comment below.
+If you have some unique tips for avoiding Holiday scams, be sure to leave a comment below.